scriptnull/vishnubharathi.codes/source/_posts/mental-models.md

 > The technique was originally developed by Sakichi Toyoda and was used within the Toyota Motor Corporation during the evolution of its manufacturing methodologies.
 It is a critical component of problem-solving training, delivered as part of the induction into the Toyota Production System.

 I learned this technique from when I was working for [shippable.com](https://www.shippable.com/) - a lot of work and how things operate inside the company was based on Toyoto's manufacturing process.
-They used to even refer the term "Software Manufacturing" for the vision of where they want the product to do for software development.
+They used to even refer the term "Software Manufacturing" for the vision of what they want the product to do for software development.

 Often times I have found myself get to the answer of the problem in less than 5 whys.
 Sometimes going and fixing all the whys may not be in your control.
 So, chillax and fix what is within your control.